 Do you like to understand why the world is the way it is?
 This field of study gives you the opportunity to choose between a wide range of topics.
 You can specialize in everything from quarks, cancer research and high technology to geological processes and cosmology.
-You can work experimentally, numerically or with theoretical problems.
+You can work experimentally, numerically or theoretically - or combine all three.

 A brief description of the programme

-- Biological and Medical Physics – Here you will encounter physics applied within a wide range of problems related to biology and medicine.
+- Biological and Medical Physics – here you will see physics used on a broad spectrum of problems related to biology and medicine.

-- Nuclear and Particle Physics – This field is about exploration of the smallest building blocks of the Universe, and the forces that interact between them.
+- Nuclear and Particle Physics – this field of research study the smallest building blocks in the universe and the forces acting on them.

-- Physics Didactics – This area is concerned with teaching and learning in the field of physics, the subject`s distinctiveness and the role physics plays in society.
+- Physics Didactics – Didactic physics is about teaching and learning in physics, and how physics fits in society.

-- Theoretical Physics – The theory is related to nuclear and particle physics, cosmology and quantum phenomena for larger systems.
+- Theoretical Physics – here you will work with general theoretical questions in fields such as nuclear and particle physics, cosmology and quantum phenomena for large systems.

-If you have questions regarding practicalities of your study, or need guidance, you can contact us.
+If you have any technical or practical questions about your programme, or need guidance, please contact us.

 We have thriving exchange agreements in Canada, but its also possible to go to Svalbard, France, Italy, The Czeck Republic, Turkey and The United States.
 Read more about exchange.

 Physicists become employed within a large number of areas from finance and hospitals to engineering companies and public administration.
 After a master's programme, you will in addition to a firm understanding of physics have acquired a significant amount of training in analytical methods and thinking, furthermore programming and use of advanced computer tools.
 Such knowledge and skills are important in order to understand and analyse phenomena and processes in nature.
 Additionally knowledge and insights in physics are fundamental regarding modern high technology, and economists also acquire mathematical models from physics.